 - The Chief Officer of Police - One or more persons who appear to the authority represent the interests of persons carrying on gambling businesses in the authority's area.
-The authority has therefore consulted those organisations and individuals that it knows have an active gambling operation within the City. - The following were directly consulted and the draft Statement of Policy was available for comment on the Authority's website: - (a) Chief Officer of Police. - (b) Director of City Development, Nottingham City Council. - (c) Director of Leisure and Community Services, Nottingham City Council. - (d) Local elected representatives (Councillors and MPs). - (e) The Nottingham City Crime and Drugs Partnership. - (f) One Nottingham. - (g) Premises holding licences under the Licensing Act 2003. - (h) Nottingham City Council Children's Services - (i) The Responsible Authorities (see section 6) - (i) Adult Services
+The authority has therefore consulted those organisations and individuals that it knows have an active gambling operation within the City. - One or more persons who appear to the authority to represent the interests of those likely to be affected by the exercise of the authority's functions under the Act - The following were directly consulted and the draft Statement of Policy was available for comment on the Authority's website: - (a) Chief Officer of Police. - (b) Director of Development and Growth, Nottingham City Council. - (c) Director of Commercial & Operations, Nottingham City Council. - (d) Local elected representatives (Councillors and MPs). - (e) The Nottingham City Crime and Drugs Partnership. - (f) Premises holding licences under the Licensing Act 2003. - (h) Nottingham Safeguarding Board - (i) The Responsible Authorities (see section 6)

-Our consultation took place between \\ and \\we followed the Revised Code of Practice (which came into effect in April 2004) and the Cabinet Office Guidance on consultations by the public sector.
+Our consultation took place between \\ and \\ and followed the Department for Business, Innovation & Skills guidanceRevised Code of Practice (which came into effect in April 2004) and the Cabinet Office Guidance on consultations by the public sector.